JacobMadeley/cp3407-project-v2024/user_stories/user_story_inventory _management.md

 * Jack: 3 days

 ## Assumptions (if any):
+Rooms will count as the inventory
+Hotels will be able to manage and add their own rooms Hotels can set their room prices individually

 ## Description: e.g. The web page will allow the management and tracking of hotel rooms.
 You need to keep all versions here so that your instructor/marker can see your changes easily.